Balance Trainer Dead Bug exercise demonstration image

 Breathing

-Exhale slowly as you extend your limbs away from the body; inhale as you bring them back to the center.
+Exhale slowly as you extend the limbs; inhale as you return to start.
+Brace your core throughout.

 Tempo